abe238/gg-deploy/README.md

 **One command.
 One click.
 One prompt.** Works via CLI, desktop app, web UI, or AI assistant (MCP).

-Hola.
-I'm [Abe Diaz](https://abediaz.ai).
-By day, I lead Amazon's disaster relief team, which uses technology and logistics to deliver 26+ million relief items across 200+ disasters worldwide.
-On weekends, I use AI to build artisanal tools like this.

 ## Quick Start

 ```bash